beangusu/Bingcentia/Configurations.md

 NPC Items:
 1. In the custom view, select the tab "Global" ⇾ Select "Missile - NPCs" ⇾ Click on merge and accept

-## Quick Light

-Just as a note here, the free lantern can be turned on at any time by striking the 'NUMPAD 1' key or holding down the `Activate` button (`E` on keyboard, `A` on Gamepad).
-The keys for this can be changed in this MCM, as well as the brightness and style of the lantern.

-## Skyrim Outfit System

-This section is brought to you entirely by my devoted user `Palentier` who was convinced someting was wrong with this mod, prompting me to remove it, pissed off half my server, then made amends by realizing his mistake and writing this guide.
-Thanks a lot, man!

-This mod allows you to have multiple outfit appearances that can be saved, favorited and switched or removed totally with the "Change Outfit" power.
-This mod allows you to wear any Armor including shields and jewelry while maintaining the appearance of the set you saved.
-So you can get your Characters Look exactly how you want it, while wearing the stuff you need to buff your character with.

-Using this Mod is optional, but you MUST use the "Change Outfit" Power and select [NO OUTFIT] if you wish to see your character nude for Ostim scenes.
-This power can be used after starting the scene if you forget to turn it off before the scene begins.
-WARNING: The setting under Outfit settings (while creating a new Outfit) "Require Equipped Armors" **WILL NOT REMOVE YOUR UNDERWEAR.**  You must manually select [NO OUTFIT] each time you start a scene.

-_You must Favorite an Outfit to see it in the Change Outfit Power Menu_